umich-brcf-bioinf/Jacquard/doc/translate.rst

 Description
 -----------
-The translate command accepts a directory of VCF files and creates a new directory of "translated" VCF files, which include several Jacquard-specific FORMAT tags and their corresponding metaheaders.
+The *translate* command accepts a directory of VCF files and creates a new directory of "translated" VCF files, which include several Jacquard-specific FORMAT tags and their corresponding metaheaders.

-You can either gather all input VCFs into a single directory and run translate once or partition VCFs into separate directories (for example, by variant caller) and run translate once for each input directory.
+You can either gather all input VCFs into a single directory and run *translate* once or partition VCFs into separate directories (for example, by variant caller) and run *translate* once for each input directory.
 When partitioning into separate input directories, all file names must be unique.

-Currently, Translate adds Jacquard-specific FORMAT tags for:
+Currently, *translate* adds Jacquard-specific FORMAT tags for:
    * Allele Frequency
    * Depth
    * Genotype